SquashVash/muscle-map/README.md

 - Interactive SVG-based human body diagrams (full body, front only, back only)
 - **`MusclePickerMap`** — tap muscles to select/deselect them; get a callback with the selected set
 - **`MuscleIntensityMap`** — display muscles colored by workout intensity (light / medium / hard)
-- Group-aware selection — tapping one part of a muscle group selects the whole group
-- Toggle mode — tap once to select, tap again to deselect
-- Pre-select muscles programmatically on load
-- Customizable stroke color, selected color, and dot color

 ---